 Using recycled materials as feedstock can help your business increase profits, develop new products, improve your company's image, and reduce waste.
 In Minnesota, the MPCA helps businesses develop uses for recycled.

 - Learn more from MPCA’s Recycling Market Development program.

-According to a report, more than 78 percent of school waste could be diverted from the trash to organics composting and recycling.
+According to a study of school waste in Minnesota, more than 78 percent of school waste could be diverted from the trash to organics composting and recycling.

 In Minnesota, sports facilities are now required to recycle at sporting events.
 The U of M Morris has been successfully recycling at their campus, get tips on how you can incorporate recycling at your campus.